A site for horses and all things equestrian.

 One of the leading horses Emerson bred, for example, is Bayou Creedence Cat, a daughter of High Brow Cat and out of Creedence Clearwater.

 Motown Records was such a big money maker for Big State that Emerson saved the reference for a special horse.
 He found it in Royal Red Rosita’s son by High Brow Cat, which is how Motown Cat got his name.
-The horse has a full brother named Fleetwood Cat.
+The horse has a 2-year-old full brother named Fleetwood Cat.

 billy-emerson-cutting-cattle-on-horse-motown-catA former music distributor, Billy Emerson saved the reference to “Motown” for many years before bestowing it upon Motown Cat.
 Some of the biggest money-makers he had in the distribution business came from Motown, so it was a special name. • Photo by Emily Coffeen

 Earning the Intermediate Amateur Reserve Championship at a show like the West Texas Futurity was a thrill for Emerson.
-He doesn’t really want to see the Motown Cat, but figures it’s the right time to do it since he’ll be 7 next year and the right age to move on to weekend events for someone else.
+He doesn’t really want to sell Motown Cat, but figures it’s the right time to do it since he’ll be 7 next year and the right age to move on to weekend events for someone else.

 “I’m always trying to ride hard enough to make the finals, but you can’t force a win,” Emerson said, of the West Texas showing.
 “It’s kind of like so many things have to kind of line up for you for that to happen.
 And when it does, it makes it extra special, because you’ve got a team there helping you.
 They have to do their job better than you do yours — cow picking for an example, and the loper has to have your horse just ready.
-So, when all those things come together for an amateur and that you can win or be Reserve, it’s and you better enjoy it, because it doesn’t happen all the time.”
+So, when all those things come together for an amateur and you can win or be Reserve, you better enjoy it, because it doesn’t happen all the time.”

 Looking Forward: Continuing the Cutting Tradition

 If Motown Cat sells as planned, Emerson might spend some time in the stands.
 A horse he used to ride in a lot of weekend cutting events, AQHA Select Cutting World Champion Stylish Lizzorro, is 19 years old and retired.
-The family does have a 3-year-old son of Once In A Blu Boon that’s half-brother to Motown Cat in training for the National Cutting Horse Association (NCHA) Futurity, but he’s already spoken for by his son, Cory Emerson.
+The family has a 3-year-old son of Once In A Blu Boon that’s half-brother to Motown Cat in training for the National Cutting Horse Association (NCHA) Futurity, but he’s already spoken for by his son, Cory Emerson.

 “We do this family rule … I’m not going to show him at the Futurity.
 Craig Thompson’s got him,” he said.
 “Craig may show him, but Cory is definitely going to show him.
 And then, you know, after the Futurity is over, I might get to show him a time or two, like it out in Abilene or something.”